TioRuben/TTGO-T-Wristband/README.md

 After first flashing, you can use OTA upload.
 First of all, go to battery or OTA page in the wristband.
 Then maintain the wristband button pressed.
 If your Wifi is still not configured, you will see an screen asking you to connect to the wristband AP.
 Connect to It and follow the instructions in the captive portal to configure wifi (more info: [WifiManager](https://github.com/tzapu/WiFiManager#development)).

 Once configured, you will see the "waiting for ota" message in the screen.
-Find your wristband IP Address, in your `platformio.ini` please enter the IP address in the `upload_port` config.
+Find your wristband IP Address, in your `platformio.ini` please enter the IP address in the `upload_port` config:

 ```config
 [...]